 - 1 egg

-- Grease an 8 inch baking dish and preheat oven to 375
+- Grease an 8-inch baking dish and preheat oven to 375 degrees F.

-- With a fork, work eat into flour mixture and set aside
+- With a fork, work egg and softened butter the into flour mixture and set aside.

 - Bake for around 45 minutes, until the top is a golden brown.